UNAVAILABLE: The Retreat

 Across four days, you’ll be guided through somatic practices, nervous system regulation, and embodied energetic work designed to help you:

-• recognize and release chronic tension patterns held in the body
+• Recognize and release chronic tension patterns held in the body

-• stabilize your nervous system so you’re no longer living in a constant state of “on”
+• Stabilize your nervous system so you're no longer living in a constant state of "on"

-• understand where your energy leaks—and how to call it back
+• Understand where your energy leaks — and how to call it back

 This work unfolds slowly and intentionally.
+Nothing is rushed.
+Nothing is forced.

-As your system stabilizes, clarity follows—not because you tried harder, but because your body finally has enough support to settle.
+As your system stabilizes, clarity follows — not because you tried harder, but because your body finally has enough support to settle.

 You don't leave this retreat with a temporary high.